yousef-m11/AMLS_21-22_SN18014580/README.md

 ## Repository structure

 This repositiory is made of 3 main files/scripts used for Tasks A and B respectively.
-The detailed breakdown of these main files is given below:
+The detailed breakdown of these main files and an average runtime for each is given below:

 * `Task A using Logistic Regression.ipynb` is used to run the binary classifier for Task A using the Logistic Regression model.
 This trains a Logistic Regression model using the dataset uploaded and then tests it using both the dataset uploaded and the new testing set uploaded a week before the deadline.
 The testing outputs classification reports and confusion matrices.
 Hyperparameter tuning is also conducted to improve accuracy scores.
+    - The runtime for this script is: 22 mins 8 secs.
 * `Task A using SVM.ipynb`is used to run the binary classifier for Task A using the Support Vector Machine (SVM) model.
 This trains 3 SVMs (3 different kernel types) using the dataset uploaded and then tests it using both the dataset uploaded and the new testing set uploaded a week before the deadline.
 The testing outputs classification reports and confusion matrices.
 Hyperparameter tuning is also conducted to improve accuracy scores and find a final SVM model to use with optimised parameters.
+    - The runtime for this script is: 26 mins 13 secs.
 * `Task B using SVM.ipynb` is used to run the multiclass classifier for Task B using the Support Vector Machine (SVM) model.
 This trains 6 SVMs (3 different kernel types two times each (once using a one-vs-rest approach and once using a one-vs-one approach)).
 The models are trained using the dataset uploaded and then tested using both the dataset uploaded and the new testing set uploaded a week before the deadline.
 The testing outputs classification reports and confusion matrices.
 Hyperparameter tuning is also conducted to improve accuracy scores and find a final SVM model to use with optimised parameters.
+    - The runtime for this script is: 36 mins 46 secs.

 A breakdown of the other folders and files in the repository is also given below: